Open Dress Rehearsals

 Few works have more memorable melodies than Dvořák Cello Concerto, performed by Canadian cellist Stéphane Tétreault.
 John McPherson, ESO’s Principal Trombone since 1980 and Composer-in-Residence (2016 to 2017), wrote a moving exploration of grief, peace, and liberation.
 Robert Schumann’s romantic symphony glows with optimism, inspired by a gothic cathedral.Register

 If payment is not received by the payment deadline (one month prior to the concert date), your booking will be cancelled.

+You are required to provide written notice of cancellation or alteration of your booking via email to firstname.lastname@example.org.
 For cancellation, a fee of 50% of the cost of the original booking will be charged.
 If less than one week’s notice is given, the full cost of the booking will be charged.